srisha-raj/demography-projs/china_onechild_fertility/README.md

 - Python (`pandas`, `numpy`, `statsmodels`, `matplotlib`, `seaborn`)
 - Jupyter Notebook
 - Difference-in-Differences methodology using OLS regression
+- Synthetic Control Method

 ## How to Run ✅

-1. Open the Jupyter notebook `Comparative_Fertility_China.ipynb` in VS Code or Jupyter Lab.
+1. Open the Jupyter notebooks `part1_EDA_regression.ipynb` and `part2_synthetic_control.ipynb` in VS Code or Jupyter Lab.
 2. Load the cleaned `fertility_rates.csv` dataset or retrieve the raw dataset from World Bank Group.
 3. Run the notebook cells sequentially to reproduce the plots and analysis.
 ---